Gayuma

+Background

+The song was written as a metaphor for deception to show that "love is blind, love is shallow."
+It is not a reflection of the rapper's personal experience on love but rather his interpretation of love based on stories he has heard from peers, movies he has seen and things in the newspaper he has read.

 Music video

 The music video shows Abra and his partner enjoying time together, despite friends and other people being against their relationship.
 Later on in the video, Abra realizes that the person he loves is in fact transgender or "bakla" after his former girlfriend (played by Kat Alano) revealed that the partner had used a potion to attract Abra.
 He later meets a pretty girl in a bar, and the pair start dating.
 After the girl goes to lean on his shoulder, his former transgender love interest suddenly appears to be the one at his side.
 At the end of the video, it depicts fellow rapper Loonie as having watched the "movie" on DVD.

 Reception

 The music video was released on September 30, 2012 on YouTube.
 In its second week on YouTube, the video had already reached 2 million views, and by December 25, 2013, the video had reached 26 million views, the most viewed OPM music video of all time on YouTube until April 2018, when Ex Battalion's "Hayaan Mo Sila" overtook "Gayuma".
 Aside from this, the music video became popular because of the cameo appearance of Janica Buhain as a coconut juice vendor.
 Hence, she became popularly known as "Buko Girl" throughout the Internet especially in social media sites.
 The song "Kakaibabe" by Donnalyn Bartolome mentions the song, as well she mentions Shehyee's Trip Lang and Daniel Padilla's Na Sa 'Yo Na Ang Lahat.